psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 where were hanginge swords towe `[rowe. — Madden.]`;
 the Carle soone tooke one of tho,
 & sayd to the Knight then,
-" Gawaine, as thou art a man,
+"Gawaine, as thou art a man,
 take this sword & stryke of my head."
-" Nay," said Gawaine, " I had rather be dead;
+"Nay," said Gawaine, " I had rather be dead;
 ffor I had rather suffer pine & woe
 or euer I wold that deede doe."
 the carle sayd to Sir Gawaine,
-" looke thou doe as I thee saine,
+"looke thou doe as I thee saine,
 & therof be not adread;
 but shortly smite of my head,
 ffor if thou wilt not doe itt tyte,
 ffor-ssooth thy head I will of smyte."
 To the carle said Sir Gawaine,
-" Sir, your bidding shall be done: "
+"Sir, your bidding shall be done: "
 he stroke the head the body ffroe,
 & he stood vp a man thoe
 of the height of Sir Gawaine,